-Also, the standard homeowners insurance policy does not cover water damage caused by a flood.
-Thus if a flood causes water damage that leads to mold, the resulting mold issue would not be covered by your home policy.
+Also, the standard homeowners insurance policy doesn't cover water damage caused by a flood.
+Thus if a flood causes water damage that leads to mold, the resulting mold issue wouldn't be covered by your home policy.

 How do I know if my home insurance policy covers mold?